-The Canon SX 60 HS is now available for sale in many places.
-I got mine at my local camera store.
-Canon.com also has them.
+The Canon SX 60 HS is now available for sale.

 I have tested this camera and testing it against my Canon SX 50, which I love, have used extensively for bird photography and reviewed here.

 I do NOT advise you to get the Canon SX 60.
-Bottom line, I do not think the image quality is a good as the SX 50 when used under the conditions for bird photography, and the SX 50 performs more reliably.
+Bottom line, I think the image quality on the SX 60 SX is inferior to that on the SX 50 when used under the conditions for bird photography, and the SX 50 performs more reliably.

 Get the SX 50 NOW while it is still available, it is cheaper than the SX 60.

 There are a few good things about the SX 60